 My current research is directed largely toward ancient geography and exploration, as well as the role of women in antiquity.
-I am currently engaged in a book titled Royal Women of the Augustan Age, under contract to Oxford University Press.
+I am currently engaged in a book on the Mithridatic dynasty of Pontos, under contract to Oxford University Press, and on the geography of the Elder Pliny, under contract to Cambridge University Press.
 In addition to these interests, I have published a number of articles on opera and the classics, in particular as it pertains to Richard Wagner, in journals such as Ars Musica Denver and Euphrosyne.

 After leaving Ohio State in 2007, I was Karl-Franzens Distinguished Professor of Cultural Studies at the University of Graz in Austria, in 2008.
-I am currently living in Santa Fe, NM, and pursuing an active program of research, as well as travelling throughout the US giving public lectures, particularly on the topic of Cleopatra.
+I am currently living in Santa Fe, NM, and pursuing an active program of research, as well as travelling throughout the US giving public lectures, particularly on the topic of Cleopatra and ancient women.